 If you’re looking for something different, check out our picks for the best pressure cookers.

-Aroma Housewares makes a wide-range of rice cookers, and just about all of them could have been included on this list.
-We chose the Aroma Housewares 6-Cup Pot Style Rice Cooker because it’s easy to operate, it’s sold at an unbeatable price, and it has decent cooking capacity.
+We chose the Aroma Housewares 6-Cup Pot Style Rice Cooker because it’s easy to operate, it’s sold at an unbeatable price, and it has a decent cooking capacity.

 Appliances don’t get much easier than this offering from Aroma.
 Simply add rice and water, flip the switch, and the rice cooker will take care of the rest.
 The Aroma Housewares Rice Cooker will even automatically switch to “warm” mode when your rice is done, so you don’t have to worry about overcooking your rice.

-The Delay Start Timer allows you to set up your meal up to 15 hours early.
+The delay start timer allows you to set up your meal up to 15 hours early.
 This means that you can get everything prepped before you head to work, set your start timer for the end of your workday, and by the time you get home you’ll have a freshly prepared meal.
-Digital timers are a common feature on rice cookers, but it’s not something that’s included on many appliances in this price range.
 This Rice Cooker also doubles as a steamer.
-Rice cookers create a lot of steam, and the Hamilton Beach doesn’t let any of it go to waste.
+Rice cookers create a lot of steam, and the Hamilton Beach Digital Simplicity doesn’t let any of it go to waste.
 With the included steaming tray, you can steam vegetables, meat, or other sides at the same time that you cook your rice.

 The Gourmia GRC970 11-in-1 Digital 20-Cup Rice Cooker is another appliance that does a lot more than cook rice.
 You can make creamy risotto, steamed fish or veggies, a small whole chicken, a batch of chili, or a variety of different one-pot meals.
 You can even make yogurt in this device.